Parents and families

 The way your child applies to study an undergraduate course at Murdoch will depend on what time of year they apply, which course they are applying for and other factors.

 Accept an offer

-Once your student has applied to Murdoch, you’ll want to know what to expect when they receive an offer (and what to do if they don’t).
+Once your student has applied to Murdoch, you will want to know what to expect when they receive an offer (and what to do if they don’t).

 Fees and scholarships